timescale/docs/_partials/_mst-intro.md

-TimescaleDB for Azure and GCP is offered in partnership with Timescale and Aiven under the name Managed Service for TimescaleDB (MST)
+Timescale for Azure and GCP is offered in partnership with Aiven under the name Managed Service for TimescaleDB (MST)